codecks-io/react-reform/README.md

 ##### `type`

 contains the type of input.
-It's the first argument of the `wrapInput` function and can be used to treat e.g. `Checkboxes` differently within your theme
+It's the first argument of the `wrapInput` function and can be used to treat e.g. `Checkbox`es differently within your theme

 ##### `id`